eumis/wxviews/README.md

 # wxviews

-[pyviews](https://github.com/eumis/pyviews) adapter for tkinter.
+[pyviews](https://github.com/eumis/pyviews) adapter for wxpython.
 It allows to create ui widgets using xml with binding.

 ## Installation